pantheon-systems/docker-build-tools-ci/README.md

 ## Branches

 - 7.x: Use a CircleCI base image with Node JS and composer 2.
 Produces 7.x-php7.3, 7.x-php7.4 and 7.x-php8.0 image tags.
-- 6.x: Use a CircleCI base image with Node JS
+- 6.x: Use a CircleCI base image with Node JS (No longer maintained)
-- 5.x: Don't create multidevs when commits are made to the default branch, instead working directly on the dev environment
+- 5.x: Don't create multidevs when commits are made to the default branch, instead working directly on the dev environment (No longer maintained)
-- 4.x: Terminus 2.x and Build Tools 2.x
+- 4.x: Terminus 2.x and Build Tools 2.x (No longer maintained)
-- 3.x: Deprecated: Terminus 1 with Build Tools 2.0.0-beta2
+- 3.x: Deprecated: Terminus 1 with Build Tools 2.0.0-beta2 (No longer maintained)
-- 2.x: Terminus 1.x and Build Tools 1.x
+- 2.x: Terminus 1.x and Build Tools 1.x (No longer maintained)
-- 1.x: Deprecated
+- 1.x: Deprecated (No longer maintained)

 ## 7.x Docker images